thedeadparrot/rss-to-activitypub/README.md

+# WARNING

+- This is cobbled together from spare parts, and I'm still trying to figure out how to get it to work, sorry.

 # RSS to ActivityPub Converter

 This is a server that lets users convert any RSS feed to an ActivityPub actor that can be followed by users on ActivityPub-compliant social networks like Mastodon.